Flu vaccination is available now for patients at RealCare

 The best things you can do to look after yourself if you have the flu are:

 • Rest –you will probably feel very weak and tired until your temperature returns to normal (about three days) and resting will provide comfort and allow your body to use its energy to fight the infection.

 • Stay at home –stay away from work or school and avoid contact with others as much as possible while the infection is contagious.
 The period during which adults are contagious is usually around 3–5 days from when the first symptoms appear, and up to 7 days in younger children.

 • Drink plenty of fluids –extra fluids are needed to replace those lost because of the fever (through sweating).
 If your urine is dark, you need to drink more.
 Try to drink a glass of fluids, such as water, every hour while you are awake.

-There are prescription medications called “antiviral drugs” that can be used to treat flu illness.
-Antiviral drugs are not sold over-the-counter.
+There are prescription medications called “antiviral drugs” that can be used to treat flu illnesses.
+Antiviral drugs are not sold over the counter.
 You can only get them if you have a prescription from a health care provider.
 Antiviral drugs are different from antibiotics, which fight against bacterial infections.